-As of March 2017, Facebook now has more than 1.94 billion monthly users worldwide.
-With more and more businesses turning to Facebook instead of traditional publishing, marketing and advertising, the competition has increased significantly.
-The need to stand out & communicate your value as a brand is more important than ever in the online world.
+According to the Facebook investor report as of April 2018, Facebook now has more than 2.2 billion monthly users worldwide.
+With more and more businesses turning to Facebook for exposure and reach instead of traditional publishing, marketing and advertising, the competition has increased significantly and the need to stand out & communicate your value as a brand is more important than ever.

 #1: Fill Out Your Facebook Business Page Completely

 Facebook offers lots of different opportunities to personalize your business page with your company branding and essential information.

 It’s worth taking the time to fill these sections out completely and correctly as they all contribute to the overall image of your brand and marketing on Facebook.

 - Your profile picture

 - Your cover photo

 - Address / Location

 - Telephone Number